Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor

 where $\Lambda_j(X)=E[I_j|X]$ is the conditional probability of default of firm $j$ and $S_j(X)=E[\max(1-R_j,0)|X]$ is the conditional expected value of loss rate, both are functions of $X$.

-Bank loans are subject to borrower-specific risk and systematic risk.
+Bank loans are subject to the borrower specific risk and systematic risk.
 The former can be controlled or even neutralized by diversification.
 Note that (\ref{eqn_infL0}-\ref{eqn_infL}) is valid for a non-homogeneous portfolio.
 For a homogeneous portfolio, probability of default and recovery rates (or loss given default) are not firm specific, i.e. $\Lambda_j(X)=\Lambda(X)$ and $S_j(X)=S(X)$ for all $j$, and (\ref{eqn_infL}) simplifies to

 That is, the limiting loss rate of the diversified homogenous portfolio is a function of $X$ only.
-As in the model underlying the internal ratings-based risk weights of Basel II, EC is determined with the assumption that the bank loan portfolio is fully diversified and the EC is only held for systematic credit risk.
-It can be readily shown that the quantile of $L^\infty(X)$ at level $\alpha$ can be calculated as $Q^\infty_\alpha =L^\infty(X=\Phi^{-1}(1-\alpha))$ because $L^\infty(X)$ is a monotonic decreasing function of random variable $X$ and $X$ is from the standard normal distribution.
-As in D\"{u}llmann and Trapp (2004), we define the EC of the diversified portfolio loss distribution $L^\infty(X)$ at level $q$, can be calculated as
+As in the model underlying the internal ratings-based risk weights of Basel II, EC is determined with the assumption that the bank loan portfolio is fully diversified and EC is only held for systematic credit risk.
+Because $L^\infty(X)$ is a monotonic decreasing function of random variable $X$, and $X$ is from the standard normal distribution, the quantile of $L^\infty(X)$ at level $q$, can be calculated as